truenas/middleware/docs/userguide/freenas_directoryservice.rst

 domain controller.

 Active Directory relies on Kerberos, which is a time sensitive protocol.
 This means that the time on both the FreeNAS® system and the Active Directory Domain
-Controller can not be out of sync by more than a few minutes.
+Controller cannot be out of sync by more than a few minutes.
 The best way to ensure that the same time is running on both systems is to configure both systems to:

 * use the same NTP server (set in :menuselection:`System --> NTP Servers` on the FreeNAS® system)